 - Personal details: When registered in the British Academy Flexi-Grant® GMS, a user has the option to add or update personal information such as contact details, log-in details (including email address and password), interests, research and employment details, at any time.
 This represents a personal record of your account in the system and will help to populate the contact details in any application form you complete.
 It is useful if this information is kept up to date, but it is not essential to the progress of an application. - Automatic log-out: You are strongly advised to save your work regularly to prevent accidental loss of information.
 In particular, you should be aware that if the system does not detect any activity for 1 hour it will log out and save the application at that time.
 Please note that moving between pages within an application form will save the page that you are exiting but completing a field on a page is not considered an activity.
 It is recommended that you write the text for longer sections/fields in a word processor such as Word and then copy and paste into the relevant text box to avoid being timed out in this way. - Multiple sessions: You should not have multiple browser windows/tabs of your application open at the same time as this may cause information to be lost.
-Only one user should edit an application at a time, otherwise changes might be lost. - Word limits: When completing boxes that have a restricted length (note that it refers to words) you should note that if you exceed the specified amount you will not be able to save when you press the save button.
+Only one user should edit an application at a time, otherwise changes might be lost.

+- Word limits: When completing boxes that have a restricted length (note that it refers to words) you should note that if you exceed the specified amount you will not be able to save when you press the save button.
 You should type the text for the longer-length boxes in a word processor.
 You will then be able to check the word count and paste it into the British Academy Flexi-Grant® system.
 You will then still have a copy of the text to return to in the word processor.
 The word limit applies to text boxes. - Plain text: If entering plain text, please avoid using symbols as some may not be accepted by the British Academy Flexi-Grant® system.
-You should generate and view a PDF of your application to check that the application appears as you want it to by clicking on 'print application'.

-- Email addresses: The British Academy Flexi-Grant® GMS relies heavily on automatic email contact.
+You should generate and view a PDF of your application to check that the application appears as you want it to by clicking on 'print application'. - Email addresses: The British Academy Flexi-Grant® GMS relies heavily on automatic email contact.
 It is essential that you ensure you enter accurate email addresses where requested as it may cause considerable delay in the submission/processing of your application if any of these are incorrect.
 You cannot make changes to email addresses after your application has been submitted for approval. - Submission of application: You will not be able to submit your application until you have completed each section in full.
 You should submit your application for approval by a designated approver at your host organisation at least 5 working days before the closing date to allow for your host organisation's administrative procedures.
-Please note that the institutional approver is a person within the UK host organisation, usually within the central research support office, who has authority for approving all applications submitted to the British Academy.
-Please be aware that any Co-Applicants or other contributors will need to mark their sections as 'complete' before you will be able to submit your completed application form.
+Please note that the institutional approver is a person within the host organisation, usually within the central research support office, who has authority for approving all applications submitted to the British Academy.